Ahhgust/PeptideLR/README.md

 ## Walk-through
 The code-base is designed to work on peptides, specifically on peptides that are polymorphic in populations.
 To make the code easier to use a wrapper script (`lrWrapper.py`) was made.
 The wrapper can be used to compute a [semi-continuous likelihood](about.md), [random match probability](https://doi.org/10.1016/j.fsigen.2020.102295), as well as basic assessments of peptide allele frequency and it's proteo-genomic location(s).

 The code expects tabular data (tab-delimited).
 These data need to be written as a regular file (no streaming).
 The file itself needs to have two named columns (see below; additional columns are okay and the order of the columns is arbitrary).
-The first column (peptide_seq) needs to give the peptide, and the second column gives the chromosome associated with this chromosome.
-Technically the "chromosome" is used to group peptides; that is, the likelihood is assessed on each set of peptides that are considered to be (biologically) independent (in which case the label "chromosome" needs to stay).
+The first column (Peptide) needs to give the peptide, and the second column gives the Chromosome associated with a given peptide.
+Technically the "chromosome" is used to group peptides; that is, the likelihood is assessed on each set of peptides that share the same group.
+Chromosomes are (biologically) independent (in which case the label "chromosome" needs to stay), but in principle protein identifiers (or chromosome + megabase identifiers) can be used if there is a reasonable belief that such groupings make sense (knowing that the groups need to represent statistically independent pieces of biological information).
 Note that a peptide may not be associated with multiple chromosomes.
 Let's say we want to look up the information on four peptides:
 <br>

 | Peptide | Chromosome |